a20351766/udo.1.4.0/docs/source/fabric_model.rst

 Ledger Features
 ---------------

-The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric.
+The ledger is the sequenced, tamper-resistant record of all state transitions in the udo.
 State transitions are a result of chaincode invocations ('transactions') submitted by participating parties.
 Each transaction results in a set of asset key-value pairs that are committed to the ledger as creates, updates, or deletes.

-The ledger is comprised of a blockchain ('chain') to store the immutable, sequenced record in blocks, as well as a state database to maintain current fabric state.
+The ledger is comprised of a blockchain ('chain') to store the immutable, sequenced record in blocks, as well as a state database to maintain current udo state.
 There is one ledger per channel.
 Each peer maintains a copy of the ledger for each channel of which they are a member.

-Some features of a Fabric ledger:
+Some features of a UDO ledger:

 - Query and update ledger using key-based lookups, range queries, and composite key queries
 - Read-only queries using a rich query language (if using CouchDB as state database)